nickhuang1996/HJL-re-id/README.md

 HJL-re-id
 =========
 A awesome project for person re-id.
+This is the pytorch implementation the paper "Joint multi-scale discrimination and region segmentation for person re-ID"

 # Introduction
 - This repository is for person re-id including supervised learning, unsupervised learning and occluded person re-id task.
 You can utilize this code to learn how to make `person re-id`tasks.